 STACY FISHER is the founder of Living Upp, a lifestyle redesign company that offers self-care planning & design tools for people who want to do life differently.
-Stacy is an author, speaker, and lifestyle consultant with over 18 years of experience in the healthcare industry as a registered dietitian, where she’s worked in private practice, in medical facilities, and with large companies such as Dell, Boeing, and Nike.
-In her book Uppward: A Self-Care System for Purposeful Living, she outlines 8 unique dimensions of self-care (systemic, emotive, luminescent, financial, cognitive, aptitudinal, relational, and environmental), which serve as the foundation for Living Upp’s tools and training programs.
-Individuals and organizations hire Stacy to teach them how to create customized lifestyle plans using her 8-dimensional framework so they can save money on healthcare, be in greater service others, and experience more joy.
+Stacy is an author, speaker, and lifestyle coach with over 19 years of experience in the healthcare industry as a registered dietitian and certified diabetes educator, where she’s worked in private practice, in medical facilities, and with large companies such as Dell, Boeing, and Nike.
+In her book Uppward: A Self-Care System for Purposeful Living, she outlined 8 unique dimensions of self-care (systemic, emotive, luminescent, financial, cognitive, aptitudinal, relational, and environmental), which serve as the foundation for Living Upp’s products.
+Stacy teaches high-achievers how to use an 8-dimensional framework to design a lifestyle that creates better health, more balance, and greater joy.

 Stacy's Training & Credentials